MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-provisioning.md

 ## Sign up for MAG provisioning

-To sign up for MAG on AS distribution preview, send the following information to <a href="mailto:academicapi@microsoft.com?subject=Access request to Microsoft Academic Graph (MAG) on Azure Storage (AS) distribution preview">academicapi@microsoft.com</a> with the subject "Access request to Microsoft Academic Graph (MAG) on Azure Storage (AS) distribution preview":
+To sign up for MAG on AS distribution preview, send the following information using your school or company email account to <a href="mailto:academicapi@microsoft.com?subject=Access request to Microsoft Academic Graph (MAG) on Azure Storage (AS) distribution preview">academicapi@microsoft.com</a> with the subject "Access request to Microsoft Academic Graph (MAG) on Azure Storage (AS) distribution preview":

 - Are you affiliated with a company or university?
   - If company, please provide the company’s name, your department/group and your role